Skip to main content

 North Dakota Flow Cytometry & Cell Sorting Core

-The ND-FCCS Core provides flow cytometry and cell sorting capabilities for research and teaching applications within North Dakota.
+The ND-FCCS Core provides flow cytometry and cell sorting capabilities for research and teaching applications within North Dakota and the surrounding area.

 The ND-FCCS Core is a joint effort between the departments of Biomedical Sciences and Pathology at the UND School of Medicine & Health Sciences.